basic-web-components/basic-web-components/README.md

 * Combed text box.
 A text box sporting tick marks or vertical lines to visually indicate how many characters should be entered.
 (Combine with masked input?)
 * Content with banner(s), such as toolbar (on top) or status bar (on the bottom).
 * Content with sidebar(s) on the left and/or right side.
-* Credit card.
-Asks the user to supply a credit card and performs initial validation.
 * Date combo box.
 Lets the user type a date or choose one from a dropdown calendar.
 * Date range calendar.
 Lets the user select a date range, typically in the near future.
 * Date text box.
 Lets the user type a date in several culture-specific formats.